orsonteodoro/gcf2/README.md

 Not taking good notes or not properly re-emerging can result in a non-functioning app or a reduction in mitigation.
-The word apparent is presented that there is a possibility that one hidden package of the working set (for example bar3) may need to be disabled or a CFI scheme disabled if an undesirable bug is encountered later on as a result of CFI flags.
+The word apparent is presented that there is a possibility that one hidden package of the working set (for example bar3) that may need to be disabled or a CFI scheme disabled if an undesirable bug is encountered later on as a result of CFI flags.

 #### Linking a disabled CFI app package to other CFI shared libraries